-Associate Professor of Biology B.S., University of Pittsburgh at Johnstown Ph.D., West Virginia University
+Associate Professor of Biology Department Chairperson for Science and Mathematics B.S., University of Pittsburgh at Johnstown Ph.D., West Virginia University

 Dr. Virginia L. Gonsman

 Professor of Psychology

 Director of Academic Accreditation and

 Communication

 Chairperson of Psychology and Religious Studies

 B.A., Indiana University of Pennsylvania

 M.A., Ph.D., The Ohio State University